Is the end to the trade war between China and the US near?

-Will the US and China reach a trade deal by 1 May 2019?
+Will a US and China trade deal be reached by 1 May 2019?

 Scenario one: No deal

 The two sides are unable to wrap up a trade deal by the end of April and President Trump follows through on his previous threat to increase tariff rates on USD200 billion worth of goods from 10% to 25%.
 China almost certainly reciprocates through a combination of tariff increases and non-tariff measures.
-The trade war kicks up another gear and rumbles on for the foreseeable future.
+The trade war between the US and China kicks up another gear and rumbles on for the foreseeable future.

 Scenario two: Keep talking